edjw/stop-targeting-ads-me/about.md

 **Stop Targeting Ads at Me** helps you turn off the targeting of adverts at you.
 This targeting is usually based on data about how you behave online, who you are, or who you interact with.

 **If you'd prefer that data about you wasn't used to target ads at you**, you may find this website useful.
-You can find out the best way to turn off ad targeting and/or data collection for the websites, apps, or products you use.
+You can find out the best way to turn off ad targeting and/or data collection for {{ site.items.size }} of the websites, apps, or products you use.

 You may see this kind of advertising referred to in ways including: